-I’ve been the go to navigator and somehow always manage to figure out how to get us home, even when I’m five drinks in.
-The one thing I haven’t managed to get used to, aside from the traffic driving on the wrong side of the road, is the amount of homeless and poor people I’ve seen in and out of London.
+I’ve been the go to navigator and somehow always manage to figure out how to get us home.
+The one thing I haven’t managed to get used to, aside from the traffic driving on the wrong side of the road, is the amount of homeless and poor people I’ve seen in – and out – of London.

-From Italy to France to Dover and Brighton, everywhere you go, there’s frail, pleading people trying to survive.
+From Italy to France, to Dover and Brighton, everywhere you go, there’s frail, pleading people trying to survive.
 And it absolutely breaks my heart.

 I am fortunate enough to tourist all of these wonderful countries and bask in the gems that you can’t find in America while these men and women who get to see this beauty everyday only want what I have.
 A bed and a guaranteed meal.

-While we were at the Trevi Fountain eating gelato and enjoying the end of our dinner wine buzz, I noticed a man, sitting on a skateboard with a boot on his hand.
-His feet looked like they had been handicaped in some way and he used the booted hand to scoot along the cobblestones.
+While at the Trevi Fountain eating gelato and enjoying the end of our dinner wine buzz, I noticed a man sitting on a skateboard with a boot on his hand.
+His feet looked like they had been handicapped in some way and he used the booted hand to scoot along the cobblestones.
 Instantly my buzz was gone and my heart sank.

-This thought had stayed with me the entire trip and I believe it will my entire life.
-This trip and the people I’ve seen in he streets have sparked a new interest within me to want to help these people in a meaningful way, not just giving them a pound or two but really learning about their problems and finding ways to fix them.
+This thought stayed with me the entire trip and I believe it will my entire life.
+This trip and the people I’ve seen in the streets have sparked a new interest within me to want to help these people in a meaningful way, not just giving them a pound or two but really learning about their problems and finding ways to fix them.